Onibex Snowflake Sink Connector for Confluent Platform and Cloud

 Important note:

-• The upsert and update update modes depend on the Primary key mode configuration (record_keyorrecord_value) to accurately identify records.
+• The upsert mode depend on the Primary key mode configuration (record_key or record_value) to accurately identify records.

 • The Enable deletions para meter depends on the Primary key mode set of configuration a record_key.